daRoyalCacti/Stat3007-Project/README.md

     log_scores(y_pred, y_test, extra_data, output_file)
 ```

 where the log_scores function is general for every algorithm and has already been written.
+It can be found in scores.py.
+It computes the: standard accuracy, how often the prediction is just a permutation of the true result, how often one
+digit was correctly identified, and how often a classifier that did not appear in the training set was classified.

 There are compute_output_ functions that are used to run these functions.
 These functions load the data, write some
 information to the output_file, and run the helper function A simple example of how to use the compute_output_ functions